 Previously, Enrique Schroth held research and teaching positions at the Cass Business School City University of London, the Amsterdam Business School and HEC Lausanne.
 He received his PhD and MA in Economics from New York University.

 His current research focuses on the valuation of the illiquidity risk, the dynamics of ownership concentration, and on the determinants of bank runs and financial fragility.
 His past research, in topics such as financial innovation and the acquisitions control premium, has appeared in leading academic journals, including the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies and the Review of Finance.
 Enrique won the prize for the best symposium paper at the European Finance Association Conference in 2009 for his research on the relationship between the bankruptcy code and the return premium across countries.
 He is Research Fellow at the Center for European Policy Research (CEPR).

-Enrique will teach a course of Advanced Corporate Finance, part of the core curriculum of the EDHEC PhD in Finance programme, and starting point to carrying out research in theoretical or empirical corporate finance.
+In January 2020, Enrique will teach a course of Advanced Corporate Finance, part of the core curriculum of the EDHEC PhD in Finance programme, and starting point to carrying out research in theoretical or empirical corporate finance.

 Before joining EDHEC, Mirco Rubin was a professor at the University of Bristol, UK.
 Mirco holds a Bachelor and two Master Degrees in Economics and Finance from Ca' Foscari University of Venice, Italy and a Doctorate in Finance and Economics from the Swiss Finance Institute and Università della Svizzera Italiana in Lugano, Switzerland.

 Mirco's research interests are at the intersection of Econometrics, Financial Economics, Macroeconomics, and Asset Allocation.